aijose/CarND-Behavioral-Cloning/project_report.md

 <em> Left, center and right images after flipping
 </p>

 For the model to predict the correct steering angle, only some portions of the image are relevant.
-For the most part, the top part of the image typically contains background information such as trees, sky, mountain, etc. This is not critical for making steering control decisions.
+For the most part, the top part of the image typically contains background information such as trees, sky, mountain, etc. These are not critical for making steering control decisions.
 Also, the bottom part of the image contains part of the dashboard which, again, is irrelevant for making steering control decisions.
 The dashboard adds noise to the image, especially because the location of the dashboard is different for different cameras views (left, right and center).
 Therefore, it makes sense to crop out a some of the lower pixels